Archives West Finding Aid

 Content DescriptionReturn to Top

 The Thomas McGuane papers consist of manuscripts of his writing and correspondence related to his literary career.
-Manuscripts make up the bulk of the collection and feature his novels, short fiction, essays, and screenplays written between 1982 and 2019.
-Many of McGuane's manuscripts include multiple drafts that feature edits from McGuane and his editors, which provide evidence of how his works took shape through the drafting and publication process.
+Manuscripts make up the bulk of the collection and feature his novels, short fiction, essays, and screenplays from 1965 to 2019.
+McGuane's manuscripts include multiple drafts that feature edits from McGuane and his editors, which provide evidence of how his works took shape through the drafting and publication process.

-The collection features a small amount of collected works by others, which feature early versions of novels and screenplays by McGuane's friends and fellow writers.
+The collection includes a few early versions of novels and screenplays by McGuane's friends and fellow writers.
 Other collected items appear to have been used by McGuane for personal research projects.

-Other items in this collection include collected magazine and news articles about McGuane's writing career.
-These feature reviews of his work as well as interviews and profiles of McGuane.
+Other items in this collection focuse on McGuane's writing career and include reviews of his work as well as interviews and profiles of McGuane.
 They also include select transcripts, memorabilia, and recordings of McGuane's speeches at various public events.

 Administrative InformationReturn to Top